-The Center for Sexual Health Promotion offers HIV/AIDS Education Counseling and Testing, as well as individual education appointments.
+The Alcohol and Other Drug Education Program is within the Olin Health Education Service.
+The Center for Sexual Health Promotion offers the HIV/AIDS Education, Counseling and Testing Program, as well as individual education appointments.

 The Olin Health Advocate program provides an opportunity for students to serve as partners with Health Education Services while earning academic credit.
 Another opportunity for student involvement is the "In Your Face Reality Troupe."
-The Troupe performs a series of timely skits focusing on student health and lifestyle decision making issues from the student perspective.
+The Troupe performs a series of skits focusing on healthy sexuality and lifestyle decision making from the student perspective.

-For more information regarding health Education Services, please call 353-0718, visit the offices on the third floor of Olin Health Center, or visit http://www.msu.edu/~healthed.
+For more information regarding health Education Services, please call 353-0718, visit the offices on the third floor of Olin Health Center, or visit healthed.msu.edu.